 What is the cloud?

 The definition for the cloud can seem murky, but essentially, it’s a term used to describe a global network of servers, each with a unique function.
-The cloud is not a physical entity, but a vast network of remote servers around the globe which are hooked together and meant to operate as a single ecosystem.
-These servers are designed to either store and manage data, run applications, or deliver content or a service such as streaming videos, web email, office productivity software or social media.
-Instead of accessing files and data from a local or personal computer, you are accessing them online from any Internet-capable device — the information will be available anywhere you go and anytime you need it.
+The cloud is not a physical entity, but instead is a vast network of remote servers around the globe which are hooked together and meant to operate as a single ecosystem.
+These servers are designed to either store and manage data, run applications, or deliver content or a service such as streaming videos, web mail, office productivity software, or social media.
+Instead of accessing files and data from a local or personal computer, you are accessing them online from any Internet-capable device—the information will be available anywhere you go and anytime you need it.

 Ready to get started?

 Sign up and get USD$200 in Azure credits.

 Full access to explore any service you want.